 The future?

-Predicting the future is hard, but I’ll give it a shot anyway.
+Predicting the future is hard, but it can always be fun and interesting to give it a go.
 I feel that the Paper project, which is already gaining a majority user base, will soon become the de facto Bukkit implementation and therefore have control over API additions.
-Once this happens, I feel that there will be a strong push to modernise the API.
+Once this happens, I feel that there will be a strong push to modernise the API, which wouldn’t happen otherwise within Spigot.

 I feel that Minecraft Bedrock Edition and Java Edition will continue to gain feature parity, with a potential protocol merge, allowing players to play on the servers of either platform natively.
 Bedrock Edition is growing much faster than Java Edition, so if this does not happen Java Edition servers will struggle to keep a player base.